 Trade Stock Indices

-Multiple timeframes analysis equals using 2 chart time-frames to trade stock indices trading – a shorter one used for trading and a longer one to check Indices trend.
+Multiple timeframes analysis equals using 2 chart time frames to trade stock indices - a shorter one used for trading and a longer one to check trend.

-If the long-term market direction supports the direction of the smaller chart time-frame then the probability of being profitable is greatly increased.
-This is because even if you make a mistake the long-term indices trend will eventually save you.
-Also if you trade with the direction of the stock indices trading market, then mostly you will be on the winning side, this is what this analysis is all about.
+If the long-term market direction supports the direction of the smaller chart time frame then the probability of being profitable is greatly increased.
+This is because even if you make a mistake the long-term trend will eventually save you.
+Also if you trade with direction of the market, then mostly you will be on the winning side, this is what this analysis is all about.

-Remember there is a popular saying by many Indices and stock market investors that says: "The indices trend is your friend' – never go against the stock indices trading market.
+Remember there's a popular saying by many Indices and stock market investors that says: "The trend is your friend' - never go against the stock market.

-Examples of how each type of Indices trader uses multiple Stock Indices Trading time-frames analysis strategy:
+Examples of how each type of trader uses multiple Stock Indices Trading time frames analysis strategy:

 Scalpers

-A Scalper using 1 minute chart wants to go long, checks 5 min chart, which looks like the one below, since 5 minute show indices trend is going up, then decides from this analysis it's okay to buy.
+A Scalper using 1 min chart wants to go long, checks 5 min chart, which looks like the one below, since 5 min show indices trend is moving up, then decides from the analysis it's okay to buy.

 Day Traders